-For our second Dallas signature space, we found a home on West 7th Street in the vibrant Bishop Arts district.
-Conceived by Aesop’s in-house Design Department, the space is defined by its unembellished simplicity—an approach to creating space in keeping with the spare anatomy of its host building: an original warehouse that dates back to the early twentieth century.
+For our second Dallas signature store, we looked to the city’s vibrant Bishop Arts district.
+Conceived by our in-house Design Department, the space is defined by its unembellished simplicity—an approach shaped by spare anatomy of its host building, an original warehouse that dates to the early twentieth century.

 Of generous proportions, the light and airy nature of the loft lends itself to large-scale objects and a level of abstraction inspired by the codes of minimalism.
 Following this impulse, the interior is defined by the tension of rough domestic pieces, such as a vintage roll-top writing desk, with a series of untreated, furniture-like interventions surrounded by negative space.

 The oversized sales counter comprises three identically spaced volumes, constructed using thick panels of flamed Red Oak topped with blackened steel, punctuating the centre of the interior.
 Demonstration sinks, set against walls of Arenino plaster, follow the same pattern.
 In contrast to these rectilinear elements, a curved shelving system carves a monolithic, sinuous arc across the floorplan.